ruricolist/fare-quasiquote/README.md

 The FARE-QUASIQUOTE system is a straightforward reimplementation of quasiquote;
-however, it expands into a stable format that allows for pattern matching, by privileging LIST LIST* and CONS constructors over APPEND and NCONC (and BTW, you should never, ever, use NCONC).
+however, it expands into a stable format that allows for pattern matching, by privileging LIST before CONS before LIST* before APPEND before NCONC (and BTW, you should never, ever, use NCONC).
 When using FARE-QUASIQUOTE-OPTIMA, expressions parsed by FARE-QUASIQUOTE can be used as pattern matching patterns with OPTIMA.